paulanthonywilson/friendly/README.md

 It is set up for development.
 Actual deployment is out of scope.

-I have provided some commentry on the design, and "exercise specification" in `./COMMENTRY.md`.
+I have provided some commentary on the design, and "exercise specification" in `./COMMENTARY.md`.

 # Getting started for running in development